 - The CGPA doesn’t show the accurate performance of the students.

 - Due to the grading system, children tend to perform less because they know they will achieve the targeted grade even by committing a few mistakes.

 The grading system fails in showing the accurate performance of the students.
 We can only get to know about the grade achieved by students instead of the actual ability of the student.

 We hope students have found this information on “CBSE CGPA Calculator” useful.
 Keep learning and stay tuned for further updates on CBSE and other competitive exams.
-Download BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.
+Download the BYJU’S App and subscribe to YouTube channel to access interactive Maths and Science videos.